 …is currently living and working in the Washington, DC area.
 She works at SRA International as an environmental consultant and analyst assisting the EPA Brownfields Program with data analysis and communications materials.

 April Claus ’95

-…is the Director of Environmental Education at Fern Hollow Nature Center and Sewickley Heights Borough Park.
+…is the Director of Parks, Conservation and Education for Sewickley Heights Borough.
 She is also sole proprietor of Interactive Environmental Programs, which as born in 2000 as a way to introduce Pennsylvanians to their native reptile and amphibian species.
 Using live specimens, models, sights and sounds, these engaging “hands-on” environmental programs are presented to thousands of local citizens from area schools, colleges, parks, nature camps, summer camps and teacher workshops every year.
 She even presents this program at Creek Camp every year!

 Chad Cochrane ’03

 …married fellow alumna Leah Cole ’03 in 2003 and is a soil conservation technician for the USDA Natural Resources Conservation Service in Concord, New Hampshire.
 Leah and Chad had their first child in June 2004.